 We need large numbers, so please spread the word!

-Even if you can’t make the rally, you can help by sending an email to USFWS Southwest Regional Director Dr. Benjamin Tuggle and U.S. Interior Secretary Ken Salazar asking them to release more wolves.
-Simply paste the text below into an email, add your own personal comments (why wolves are important to you, etc.), sign it with your name, address and phone number, and send it to: USFWS SW Regional Director Benjamin Tuggle with a cc to U.S. Secretary of the Interior Ken Salazar.
+Even if you can’t make the rally or the sign party, you can help by sending an email to USFWS Southwest Regional Director Dr. Benjamin Tuggle and U.S. Interior Secretary Ken Salazar asking them to release more wolves.
+Simply paste the text below into an email, add your own personal comments (why wolves are important to you, etc.), sign it with your name, address and phone number, and send it to USFWS SW Regional Director Benjamin Tuggle with a cc to U.S. Secretary of the Interior Ken Salazar.

 Dear Director Tuggle,

 Mexican gray wolves need to live wild, and wild places need them.
 New releases of Mexican gray wolves are badly needed to bolster the population of only 58 wolves that remain in the wild.
 This population is too small to ensure the survival of these magnificent animals and there are many wolves in captivity that are eligible for release.
 Newly released wolves will not only increase population numbers but will also improve the wild population’s genetics.